 And that makes this problem very scary.

-You know, you you've in the book, and you've spoken publicly about this, uh, that AI does not have to have malice or malevolent intent.
+You know, you've in the book, and you've spoken publicly about this, that AI does not have to have malice or malevolent intent.

-It simply might see human beings as uh an annoying bug or you know, interference in in obtaining energy or you know, some of the its other basic needs around data centers or whatever.
+It simply might see human beings as an annoying bug or interference in obtaining energy or some of its other basic needs around data centers or whatever.

 But there is a certain logic to political violence, and that's certainly in the public discourse in the last few weeks, unfortunately.

-Um would it be would it make sense for the AI to engage in violent acts that just cower the public that make that puts the public into fear to say, okay, well, stop taking over self-driving cars and ramming them into people or stop creating biological weapons in an AI controlled lab and releasing to the public.
+Would it make sense for the AI to engage in violent acts that just cower the public, that puts the public into fear to say, okay, well, stop taking over self-driving cars and ramming them into people, or stop creating biological weapons in an AI-controlled lab and releasing to the public?

-Um is that part of the the fear around uh how AI could kill us all, that they they would just use acts of of extreme violence to control people?
+That they would just use acts of extreme violence to control people?

 Not really.

-Um, which you know, I I wish people would stop forgetting that quite so much.
+Which, you know, I wish people would stop forgetting that quite so much.

-Um with AI, the you know, there's there's all sorts of of ways AI could be dangerous before it gets to superintelligence.
+But with AI, there's all sorts of ways AI could be dangerous before it gets to superintelligence.

-And you know, I I think the world should be grappling with some of these.
+And, you know, I think the world should be grappling with some of these.

-Uh, you know, I I hear people talk about uh AI making it easier to build uh, you know, a pandemic in in someone's garage.
+You know, I hear people talk about AI making it easier to build a pandemic in someone's garage.

-Uh but automating intelligence is sort of a whole different ball game.
+But automating intelligence is sort of a whole different ballgame.

-You know, if if you were looking at uh humans back when they were uh, you know, if you were looking at the primates that would later become humans, you know, in in the jungles or in the savannah, and you were saying if we imagine that we were aliens looking down at the humans, and I said, I think these humans are gonna have nuclear weapons inside of a million years, maybe three million years if you if you want to go back all the way to to when they're they're not even having language, maybe 300,000.
+If you were looking at humans back when they were, if you were looking at the primates that would later become humans, in the jungles or in the savanna, and you were saying, if we imagine that we were aliens looking down at the humans, and I said, I think these humans are going to have nuclear weapons inside of a million years, maybe three million years, if you want to go back all the way to when they're not even having language, maybe 300,000.

 I don't know, whatever.

-If if I said I think sometime in the next million years, these monkeys are gonna have nuclear weapons.
+If I said, I think sometime in the next million years, these monkeys are going to have nuclear weapons, you might say that's crazy.

-They're like, I I don't their fingers aren't like strong enough to like how how are they possibly gonna make make nukes?
+Their fingers aren't strong enough to like, how are they possibly going to make nukes?

-They would die if they made a nuke in their stomach and and they're they're nowhere near, you know.
+They would die if they made a nuke in their stomach and they're nowhere near, you know.

 But the humans got to the ability to build nuclear weapons because we were smart.